From: HISTORY OF THE DENVER IMPERIAL FLYERS

 After that I attended Denver Seminary, graduating with an MA in 1975.
 We moved to Ogden, Utah where I taught courses on the Bible to high school students for the next five years.
 During that time Chris (whom many of you remember-June 13 was our 39th anniversary) and I had three daughters.

-effects of post-polio syndrome which are primarily muscle weakness, consistent fatigue and difficulties staying warm.
+In 1980 I moved to Bountiful, Utah to become the pastor of Grace Baptist Church where I stayed until August 31, 2008.
+I took disability retirement due to the effects of post-polio syndrome which are primarily muscle weakness, consistent fatigue and difficulties staying warm.
 It sounds worse than it is as I'm still mobile although I walk as little as possible.

-Art and the guys he coached at Fairview and CU.
+For you latecomers this reunion started as talk between me and Art White about five years ago.
+It began for Art and the guys he coached at Fairview and CU.
 But when I was telling Jack Ryan about it he told me Don Robinson had been after Terry Truman for years to organize one so I talked with Terry and the idea of a golden-age reunion took shape - and died.
 All that fatigue must have been getting to me!
 Then this March my kid's dog tripped me and I fractured my kneecap which had me sitting a lot for seven weeks.
 After boredom finally got a good grip on me I started thinking about the reunion again, contacted Terry and we began contacting you.
 Unlike many sports most of us got to know each other fairly well from all the clinics our coaches hosted where we learned from them and from each other so there aren't many names on the list that I don't remember and can't picture.

 I've been away from the sport except as a spectator for most of the last 25 years but I remember when I first saw some of the new innovations like one arm giants and little girls doing double backs.
 I have to admit I was so puzzled by this quantum leap in skill that I called Bob Fisher for some insight.
 He informed me about the use of dowels in grips and floor ex pads built like mini-tramps - not to say that today's athletes haven't improved as well.